scottefloyd/minimal/ux-portfolio.md

 ### Competition App User Survey

 I created a survey to gauge athlete interest in a competition app for extreme sports.
 The results provided useful feedback for the project.
-In keeping with principles of Design Thinking, by empathising with users, it better clarified what types of questions to ask and areas to explore to understand the needs of the user.
+In keeping with principles of Design Thinking, it better clarified what types of questions to ask and areas to explore in order to understand the needs of the user.

 {:.see-more}
 [View Details]({{ site.baseurl }}/assets/usability-report-summary.pdf)